Tissue Culture: Definition, Types, Steps, Examples, Diagram, Techniques

 Organ Culture

-Organ culture is when intact organs or parts of organs are grown under controlled conditions outside the organism's body.
-The technique helps in maintaining the integrity of the structural and functional properties of organs so that researchers can further elucidate growth, development, and responses to different stimuli.
+Organ culture is when intact organs or parts of organs are grown under controlled conditions outside the body of an organism.
+The technique helps in maintaining the structural and functional properties of organs so that researchers can further elucidate growth, development, and responses to different stimuli.
 Organ cultures are used by investigators dealing with plants and animals.
-Plant organ cultures are applied to study root development, flowering patterns, and responses to various environmental stresses.
-Organ cultures in animals contribute to biomedical research by studying organ-specific functions, mechanisms of various diseases, and possible treatments.
+Plant organ cultures are applied to study development of the root system, flowering patterns, and responses to various environmental stresses.
+Organ cultures in animals contribute to biomedical research by studying functions of organs, mechanisms of various diseases, and treatments.

 Cell Culture